 I've used this template of questions from one of my retail partners to create an about me page.
 Enjoy!

 I have always made things, and needed to make things.One strong memory I have is from grade 3, when Mrs. Parker set us up with easels and paint and let us paint all afternoon at school.
 I remember mixing yellow and white paint, over and over again, and covering an entire sheet of paper in this colour, being totally zoned out and feeling a bit euphoric from the different textures.
 I couldn't stop thinking about it after that, trying to recapture that feeling of being in the zone.

 When I feel stuck it's usually because I need to walk away from my work for a bit.
 I always head outside in this case.
 Usually doing something mundane, taking a walk, running an errand, going to grab a coffee will shake my head up a bit and make way for new ideas.
 Or, on the contrary, talking to a creative buddy or a my husband about where I'm stuck can enlighten me.

 I work on a lot of maps.
 When I'm creating them, I try to really be in that space - whether a city (map of Toronto, ex) or in nature (Canadian Wilderness) and I try to imagine the feeling it will evoke.
 Is it calm, or quirky, what is the palette?
 I love reading history of cities and places I'm drawing.
 It sparks the intrigue and I immediately want to draw it.
 Same goes for a project I'm currently working on - a kid's book.
 I try to get into the mind of a kid.
 What they want to see is very different from what we adults want to see.
-They want whimsy and love-ability, colour and strong emotion.
+They want whimsy and love-ability, colour and strong emotion and relate-ability.